 Day 1 – Cheyenne

-Start in Wyoming’s state capitol, Cheyenne, and take a self-guided morning tour of the Historic Governor’s Mansion, home to 19 first-families of Wyoming.
+Start your mini-vacation in Wyoming’s state capitol, Cheyenne, and take a self-guided morning tour of the Historic Governor’s Mansion, home to 19 first families of Wyoming.
 Each room is restored to a particular era, from the early 1900s through the late 1960s.

-In the afternoon, take Happy Jack Road west out of Cheyenne to Curt Gowdy State Park to hike or bike on one of the many trails.
+In the afternoon, take Happy Jack Road west out of Cheyenne to Curt Gowdy State Park to hike or bike on one of the many trails, one even leads to a waterfall called Hidden Falls.
 As the sun sets, continue west on I-80 to Laramie for a hearty ranch-style dinner and a good night’s rest in a quaint bed and breakfast.

 Day 2 – Laramie